electroglyph/atheriz/docs/14_api_reference.md

-    emitter (Object): The object emitting the sound. sound_desc (str): The description of the sound. sound_msg (str): The message of the sound. loud (bool): Whether the sound is loud. is_say (bool): Whether the sound is a say.
+    emitter (Object): The object emitting the sound. sound_desc (str): The description of the sound. sound_msg (str): The message of the sound. loudness (float): The loudness of the sound in decibels. is_say (bool): Whether the sound is a say.

 Returns: